Tips For Healthy Eating Around the Holidays

 Tips for Healthy Eating Around the Holidays

-Thought it may seem overwhelming, there are a variety of easy ways to combat the problem of unhealthy eating during the holidays.
-Here are a few:
+There are a variety of easy ways to minimize unhealthy eating during the holidays.
+Here are a few tips:

 Shift your focus

-Though many celebrations are undeniably centered around food, remember how important it is to spend quality time with loved one Instead of focusing on the menu, try to make a point of focusing on the people and the experience you’re there to share.
+Many celebrations are undeniably centered around food.
+If you remember the importance of spending quality time with loved ones instead of centering your attention on the menu, you can more easily focus on the experience you’re there to share.
 When you make it less about the food you’re less likely to overindulge.

 Pack your own food

-If traveling, pack healthy snacks such as nuts and dried fruits; if heading to a celebration that you know won’t have healthy options available, take a piece of fruit to add to your plate or fill up before you leave so you won’t be tempted to eat unhealthy offerings.
+When traveling, pack healthy snacks such as nuts and dried fruits.
+If you’re heading to a celebration that you know won’t have healthy options, fill up before you leave so you won’t be tempted to eat unhealthy offerings, or take a piece of fruit to add to your plate.

 If you have the pleasure of hosting a holiday gathering, be sure to provide healthy options for yourself and your guests.
 If creating a platter of snacks, don’t forget to include plenty of fruits and vegetables, and always have non-alcoholic options (and plenty of water) available to drink.
 If cooking and baking, look for creative ways to use healthy ingredients as substitutes without sacrificing flavor.